 - Have trash cans nearby.
 Something SO important but frequently overlooked.
 I explain why below.

 - Have plenty of ice.
 No one wants a warm drink.

-- Have non-alcoholic options.
+- Have non-alcoholic options like this Lavender Lemonade.
 Don't assume everyone can/wants to drink alcohol.

-- Purchase some signs, Signs will make your party less stressful.
+- Purchase some inexpensive signs.
+Signs will make your party less stressful.
 Plus guests always appreciate them!

 - Turn on appropriate music and make a playlist.

 - Offer a variety of food spread out.
 Hot, cold, vegetarian, GF, you never know your guests dietary restrictions.

 - Have one "Wow" item.
 This is the one thing your guests will never forget.